masahikokimoto/mozc-dics/README.md

 import each dictionaries (skk-mozc-dic.txt and i-dic-mozc.txt).

-script to convert dics are included.
+scripts to convert dics are included.